How Much Does It Cost to Live In Mexico?

 Mexico: Average Salary, Minimum Wage & Mortgages

-People of Mexico can find a way to manage their expenses with the salaries they get, though it probably isn’t easy.
+People of Mexico can find a way to manage their expenses with their salaries, though it probably isn’t easy.

-Minimum wage for a citizen of Mexico is only 136$ which basically means that many people have to work overtime or find another job to make ends meet.
+The minimum wage for a citizen of Mexico is only 256.3$ which basically means that many people have to work overtime or find another job to make ends meet.

-Average monthly net salary is considerably higher and allows for people to pay for most of their necessities and not have to worry about the next day.
+The average monthly net salary is considerably higher, allowing people to pay for most of their necessities and not worry about the next day.

 However, if you’re wondering how much money to bring for a month in Mexico, around 1000$ would probably suffice.

 Mexico Safety Overview